-- Review units 7-13 from Alkitaab 1; - Learn how to distinguish between colloquial and standard Arabic pronunciation, how to introduce oneself and others, and how to talk about their majors; - Review grammar, transitive and intransitive verbs, and verb conjugation; - Read texts related to health issues.
+- Review Units 7-13 from Alkitaab 1; - Learn how to distinguish between colloquial and standard Arabic pronunciation, how to introduce oneself and others, and how to talk about their majors: - General review for grammar, transitive and intransitive verbs, and verb conjugation.

-- Cover Alkitaab 2, Unit 1; - Study the active and passive participles, the multiple meanings of verbs and their relation with the root system, verb forms 1-4; - Talk about family relations, give detailed directions, and describe their daily routines; - Read selected passages from Noon wa Alqalam; - Discuss a topic related to Jordanian culture and health.
+- Cover Alkitaab 2, Unit 1; - Study the active and passive participles, the multiple meanings of verbs, and their relation with the root system, verb forms 1-4; - Talk about family relations, give detailed directions, and describe their daily routines: - Read selected passages from Noon wa Algalam; - Discuss a topic related to Jordanian culture.

-- Cover Alkitaab 2, Units 1 and 2; - Study the numbers and their relation to time and money; - Learn about several types of subjects and predicates, as well as rules concerning expressing emotions (altajjob rules), verb forms 5-6; - Learn to express likes and dislikes;

-- Talk about their hobbies and use of their free time; - Read selected passages related to health and environment from newspapers; - Narrate past events and write a story using past tense; - Take the midterm exam.
+- Cover Alkitaab 2, Units 1 and 2; - Study the numbers and their relation to time and money; - Learn about several types of subjects and predicates, as well as rules concerning expressing emotions (altajjob rules), verb forms 5-6; - Learn to express likes and dislikes; - Talk about their hobbies and use of their free time; - Read selected passages from newspapers; - Narrate past events and write a story using past tense; - Take the mid-term.

 - Cover Alkitaab 2, Units 2 and 3;

 - Explain the different verb forms and their meanings;

-- Read selected passages from Almujaz;
+- Read selected passages from Almujaz,

 - Learn to talk about future plans;

 - Learn proper use of time adverbs;

 - Write an essay with at least 150 words.

-- Cover Alkitaab 2, Unit 4; - Study the five types of the verbs, verb forms 7-8; - Learn about shopping and bargaining, the dual and the plural, grammar, colors, and clothing; - Watch a documentary movie about health and have a discussion about it.
+- Cover Alkitaab 2, Unit 4; - Study the five types of the verbs; verb forms 7-8; - Learn about shopping and bargaining, the dual and the plural, grammar, colors, and clothing; - Watch a documentary movie and have a discussion about it.